Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Winter (December-February) means fewer crowds but excellent corbina fishing.
 Target the surf zone with ghost shrimp during incoming tides.

-Restrooms, fish cleaning stations, and rod rental services make this pier beginner-friendly.
-The 24/7 schedule (when open) allows productive night fishing sessions.
+Restrooms, fish cleaning stations, and rod rental services will make this pier beginner-friendly once again.
+The 24/7 schedule (when open) allows productive night fishing San Diego piers sessions that made this location legendary.

 Crystal Pier - Sleep Over the Ocean